 According to the Book of Common Prayer, unction is the rite of anointing the sick with oil, or the laying on of hands, by which God's grace is given for the healing of spirit, mind, and body (BCP: 861).
 Members of the Anointer's Guild work in teams of two on a rotating basis at the 9 and 11 a.m. services.
 Anointers receive communion with the choir, and then take their place at th…Read More »

-Consisting of 40 singers, the Cathedral Choir at St. John's is an integral part of the worship experience, singing every Sunday in the regular services, and also for Carol Services, Evensongs, as well as Holy Day services.
-St. John's Cathedral is the designated church for the Bishop's seat within our Diocese, therefore the Cathedral Choir is called to sing at ordinations and oth…Read More »
+Consisting of 40 singers, the Cathedral Choir at St. John's is an integral part of the worship experience, singing every Sunday at 11 a.m., and for Carol Services, Evensongs, as well as Holy Day services.
+St. John's Cathedral is the designated church for the Bishop's seat within our Diocese, therefore the Cathedral Choir is called to sing at ordinations and other Diocesan sponso…Read More »

 Children’s Chapel is designed for children ages four years through 5th grade.
 This age‐appropriate worship is part of the 9 a.m.
 Sunday service each week during the school year and during the 10:30 a.m. service in the summer.
 Children process behind the choir and go to Cummings Chapel.
 Children return to their families at the Peace.
 The children have their own Sunday bulletin…Read More »

 St. John's Cathedral continues to minister to the residents and staff of the Cathedral Care by bringing worship services to them.
 Every Sunday morning The Rev. Canon Raja Zabaneh celebrates a worship service with Holy Eucharist at 10 a.m., and every Wednesday The Rev. Louis Towson celebrates Holy Eucharist at 2 p.m.